Indonesian El Clásico: Malang

+Sleman

+On June 22, 2013, the match between Persija and Persib at Gelora Bung Karno Stadium was canceled after some Persija supporters threw Molotov cocktails and stones at the Persib team bus on its way to the stadium.
+The match was then rescheduled for August 27, 2013, at Maguwoharjo Stadium in Sleman.
+Persib supporters were not allowed to wear their attributes and gather in groups to attend, but they traveled to the stadium by bus.
+Persib supporters eventually entered the south stand where Persija supporters' banners were displayed, they took down Persija banners and damaged them, some Persib supporters provoked and approached Persija supporters in the east stand, clashes occurred until Persib supporters were forced to the west stand due to being outnumbered.
+Police secured the riot until the match was underway, the south stand was filled with home fans (PSS Sleman).
+After the match ended, Persib supporters left the stadium first, they were attacked from the top of the stands and when the bus was about to leave, a group of people attacked with stones until they finally managed to leave the stadium area.
+Persija supporters then exited the stadium, but they misdirected attacks on local supporters or local residents.
+Clashes broke out again, but police managed to control the riot.
+The match between Persib and Persija ended in a 1-1 draw.

 Deaths of fans

-There were two incidents that were highlighted by the national media and became a concern in Indonesian football, even though clashes often occurred during and outside of matches.
+There were two incidents that were highlighted by the national media and became a concern in Indonesian football, even though fan deaths often occur outside matches.

 Persib

 The rivalry has led to the deaths of many fans of both sides.
 On 5 March 2012, when Persija were hosting Persib at Gelora Bung Karno Stadium, Rangga Cipta Nugraha (Persib fans) was killed with a chair by home fans after he celebrated a Persib goal.
 Rangga did not stop bleeding even when he was buried.

 Persija

 Another tragedy happened on September 23, 2018, when before a Liga 1 match between Persija and Persib began at the Gelora Bandung Lautan Api Stadium, Haringga Sirla, a Jakmania member, was killed by some Persib supporters.
 In response to the incident, the Football Association of Indonesia (PSSI) suspended Liga 1 for two weeks and forced Persib to pay a IDR 100 million (US$6,634) fine and play the remainder of their home matches of the 2018 season behind closed doors.